6th Form Agreement

 - The 6th Form team expects all 6th Form students to make a strong, positive and lasting impact on the school community.

-A meeting will take place between the student, Head of Year and Pastoral Manager.
-The student will sign a contract to be reviewed within one to two weeks.
+A meeting will take place between the student, KS5 Director and Year Coordinator.
+Parents will be informed and the student will sign a contract to be reviewed within two to three weeks.

 A meeting will take place between the student, their parents or carers and the Assistant Head responsible for 6th Form.
 The student will sign a contract which will be reviewed within two to three weeks.